What is Rocklatan and how is it used?

-Although specific drug interaction studies have not been conducted with ROCKLATAN, in vitro studies have shown that precipitation occurs when eye drops containing thimerosal are mixed with latanoprost ophthalmic solution 0.005%.
+In vitro drug interaction studies have shown that precipitation can occur when eye drops containing thimerosal are mixed with ROCKLATAN.
 If such drugs are used, they should be administered at least five (5) minutes apart.

 The combined use of two or more prostaglandins or prostaglandin analogs including latanoprost ophthalmic solution 0.005% is not recommended.
 It has been shown that administration of these prostaglandin drug products more than once daily may decrease the IOP lowering effect or cause paradoxical elevations in IOP.

 ROCKLATAN contains latanoprost which has been reported to cause changes to pigmented tissues.
 The most frequently reported changes have been increased pigmentation of the iris, periorbital tissue (eyelid), and eyelashes.
 Pigmentation is expected to increase as long as latanoprost is administered.